Be Part of Something Big

 PATC’s trail region has grown to more than 1,000 miles of hiking trails and more than 60 cabins and shelters.
 The volunteer tradition endures—500 volunteers contribute their time and energy to keep the trails open and the shelters and cabins in good repair.
 PATC’s maps and guidebooks are considered the most accurate sources in the world for information concerning trails in our hiking region.

-PATC volunteering now goes well beyond trail, cabin, and shelter maintenance.
+PATC membership goes well beyond trail, cabin, and shelter maintenance.
 For example the PATC:

 - Shenandoah Mountain Rescue Group (SMRG) focuses on the safety and well-being of missing hikers and outdoorspeople